 I am sorry that I am not able to offer immediate emergency care.
 In case of crisis or emergency, please call the Distress Centre at 403-266-4357, visit an urgent care centre (South Calgary Health Centre or Sheldon Chumir Health Centre) or visit the emergency centre of your closest hospital.

 Therapy or counselling or psychotherapy is a collaborative endeavor between you and your psychologist.
 To gain an understanding of the nature of the concerns that brought you to therapy, I will first ask you a series of questions about the problem or symptoms you are experiencing such as when the problem started, when it is most problematic, and what has been helpful in managing it.
 Information about your family background, present circumstances, and current relationships is also helpful.
-I find that a good information gathering conversation is also helpful to the client in gaining insight into their problem/situation.
-Typically then, I work with my client together to create a strategy to make changes and minimize the influence of the problem in their life.
+I find that a good information gathering conversation can be helpful to the client to assist them in gaining insight into the problem/situation.
+I then work with my clients collaboratively to create a strategy to make changes and minimize the influence of the problem in their life.
 For some people, creating change arises naturally after gaining insight and understanding into the problem.
 For other people, the problem demands creating meaningful change across several life domains.
 Change can be difficult, so the speed at which change takes place will be up to you.

 When investing time, energy, and money in the process of therapy, it is important to understand the associated risks and benefits.
 While therapy has been shown to be effective in helping people deal with a range of issues, there is no guarantee that therapy will be effective for you.
 However, it is well established that the factors that make therapy effective are a good relationship with your psychologist and your motivation to create change.
 A second risk to be aware of is that over the course of therapy painful emotions or memories can be evoked that can be upsetting.
 This is often a normal part of the healing process, and when emotions and memories are acknowledged and dealt with collaboratively, there will be improvement over time.